ltaulell/HPC_toolset/infiniband/README-en-ibmapviz.rst

 Level 0 switches (known as 'spine' switchs), to differentiate them from the level 1 (leaf) switchs.

-Manually edit ``ibtopofile.$cluster``, search for switches only connected to switches, that's your spines.
+Manually edit ``$cluster.topofile``, search for switches only connected to switches, that's your spines.

-Create a file (spine.$cluster, for example), which only contains GUID, one by line.
+Create a file ($cluster.spine, for example), which only contains GUID, one by line.
 For example:

 .. code-block:: bash